pyinstaller/pyinstaller/doc/source/Manual.rst

 *Note:* If you have multiple versions of Python, the Python you use to run ``waf`` is the one whose configuration is used.

-..
-    The ``-n`` and ``-e`` options set a non-elf or elf flag in your ``config.dat``.
-    As of |InitialVersion|, the executable will try both strategies, and this flag just sets how you want your executables built.
-In the elf strategy, the archive is concatenated to the executable.
-In the non-elf strategy, the executable expects an archive with the same name as itself in the executable's directory.
-    Note that the executable chases down symbolic links before determining it's name and directory, so putting the archive in the same directory as the symbolic link will not work.

 Linux Standard Base (LSB) binary
 ********************************